bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-install.md

 Copy the Green Light 2.0 sample environment into your .env file.
 If you want to save your Green Light 1.0 settings, make a copy of the `.env` file first.
 This will also pull the Green Light 2.0 image.
 ```
-cd ~/Green Light
+cd ~/greenlight
-docker run --rm bigbluebutton/Green Light:v2 cat ./sample.env > .env
+docker run --rm bigbluebutton/greenlight:v2 cat ./sample.env > .env
 ```

 Then follow the steps to [configure Green Light](#3-configure-Green Light).

 ## 2. Remove the Existing Database

-Backup your existing database, which is stored at `~/Green Light/db/production/production.sqlite3`.
+Backup your existing database, which is stored at `~/greenlight/db/production/production.sqlite3`.

-Then, remove the database directory (`~/Green Light/db`).
+Then, remove the database directory (`~/greenlight/db`).
 When you first start Green Light 2.0, it will generate a new database.

 ```
 rm -rf db/